Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 Addiction models; survey of substances and their relationship to addiction issues; human aspect of addiction; family dynamics; and processes of intervention, recovery, relapse, and relapse prevention.

-On-campus classes in Ethics and HIV/AIDS Education for Substance Abuse Professionals available annually in December.
-Students will need a computer and Internet access for the online class.
+Students will need a computer and Internet access for the online classes.